-In order to prevail, the adverse possessor must show these five essential elements:
+To prevail, the adverse possessor must show these five essential elements:

-- That he or she is in actual possession of the land and uses the land as the true owner of similar property would.
+- that they are in actual possession of the land and use the land as the true owner of similar property would;

-- That the possession is in exclusion to all others and not shared with the true owner or the general public.
+- that the possession is in exclusion to all others and not shared with the true owner or the general public;

-- That the adverse possession is open and visible for all to see so the true owner would be aware that someone else was staking claim to the property.
+- that the adverse possession is open and visible for all to see so the true owner would be aware that someone else was staking claim to the property;

-- That the adverse possession has been continuous and uninterrupted throughout the statute of limitations period.
+- that the adverse possession has been continuous and uninterrupted throughout the statute of limitations period.

 The detailed requirements vary from state to state.
 The required time of possession may be as short as five years in one state to as long as 20 years in another.
-Some states require the adverse possessor to pay property taxes or make improvements on the land during this time; in other states these actions shorten the required time of possession.
+Some states require the adverse possessor to pay property taxes or make improvements on the land during this time; in other states, these actions shorten the required time of possession.

 Some states require the adverse possessor to have a good faith belief that he or she holds title to the property; some states even require "color of title," some form of document that purports to convey title to the adverse possessor but is invalid for some reason.
 Other states require the adverse possessor to be aware that he or she is trespassing.
-In some states, the adverse possessor's state of mind is irrelevant and all that matters is that the land is being occupied without the true owner's permission.
+In some states, the adverse possessor's state of mind is irrelevant, and all that matters is that the land is being occupied without the true owner's permission.